-1. Identify current, emerging and future business opportunities and associated labour force needs.
+1. Identify current, emerging and future business opportunities and associated labor force needs.

-2. Collaborate with community stakeholders to develop a workforce development and training program based on the identified labour force needs.
+2. Collaborate with community stakeholders to develop a workforce development and training program based on the identified labor force needs.

 3. Develop and implement strategies that target business and industry retention, expansion, attraction and new business/entrepreneurial development that provide sustainable employment that pays a living wage.

 4. Offering workshops to Business owners to understand how Living Wage benefits the community in the long run.

 5..
 Implement a plan that includes the development and improvement of the necessary infrastructure required to meet the current and forecasted business, employment and educational needs including broadband communication services, transportation, and social infrastructure needs.